hit9/toml.py/Readme.md

 2. write tests

-3. doc for specific about array(comma),+9 balabala
+3. doc for specific about escaping string

 4. to fix:Data types may not be mixed.